agladman/futuremash/readme.md

 ## Development plans
 - Think about a way of adding images to some tweets at some point.
 - Explore hosting so the bot can be automated and run via cron jobs.
-- Log sent tweets so the bot doesn't repeat itself
-- Control growth of congig files checked_reddit.txt and checked_titter.txt.
+- Control growth of config files checked_reddit.txt,  checked_titter.txt and output_log.txt.
 - Set up logging.

 ### All the fake tech news that's fit to print to stdout